MarianaRioCosta/ctf-blog/src/content/posts/notnewprng_seccon22.md

 My first try was using `LLL`, but that was not enough to get the solution I was looking for.

-After spending some time reading the [fpylll documentation](https://github.com/fplll/fpylll), I finally to enumerate the lattice vectors and get the one I was looking for.
+After spending some time reading the [fpylll documentation](https://github.com/fplll/fpylll), I finally managed to enumerate the lattice vectors and get the one I was looking for.

 ## Solve Script